-John Cotter concentrates his practice in patent and complex intellectual property trials and appeals.
-He has tried patent, trademark, and other IP cases and argued Markman and summary judgment hearings; argued appeals at the Federal, First, and Eleventh Circuits; handled inter partes disputes at the U.S. Patent and Trademark Office; and has taken U.S. and overseas arbitrations to judgment.
+John Cotter leads patent, complex intellectual property, and commercial cases at trials and on appeals.
+He has tried patent, trademark, and other IP cases; argued Markman, TRO, preliminary injunction, and summary judgment hearings; argued appeals at the Federal, First, and Eleventh U.S. Circuits and the Massachusetts Appeals Court; handled inter partes disputes at the U.S. Patent and Trademark Office; and has taken U.S. and overseas arbitrations to judgment.

-John’s patent cases have involved technologies including HIV antiviral drugs; electronic and optical switching technology; wireless and mobile communications; medical ventilators and blood analyzers; diagnostic medical tests; software and computer systems for FDA clinical trials, medical records, and security; and surgical devices.
-He advises clients on IP strategy, rights ownership, indemnification, and licensing; internal investigations involving technology and trade secrets; Hatch-Waxman/ANDA patent litigation; exemptions from infringement for FDA-related activities; and global litigation strategies.
+John's patent cases have involved agricultural and industrial chemicals and biologicals; pharmaceuticals; electronic and optical switching technology; wireless and mobile communications; medical ventilators and blood analyzers; diagnostic medical tests; software and computer systems for web services, FDA clinical trials, medical records, and security; and surgical devices.
+He advises clients on IP strategy, rights ownership, indemnification, license agreements, and license enforcement programs; internal investigations involving technology and trade secrets; Hatch-Waxman/ANDA patent litigation; exemptions from infringement; and coordinated global litigation strategies.

-John’s trademark litigation experience spans from internationally famous to regional and niche brands, for consumer and industrial products, pharmaceuticals, and medical instruments.
-In the copyright, licensing, trade secrets, and internet areas, John has litigated the leading case on internet trespass; a pro bono artists’ and musicians’ rights lawsuit resulting in the City of Boston rescinding unconstitutional regulations; entertainment and patent royalty disputes, and software copyright cases including under the Digital Millennium Copyright Act.
+John's trademark litigation experience spans from internationally famous to regional and niche brands, for consumer and industrial products, pharmaceuticals, and medical instruments.
+In the copyright, licensing, trade secrets, and internet areas, John has litigated the leading case on internet trespass; a pro bono artists' and musicians' rights lawsuit resulting in rescinding unconstitutional regulations; entertainment and patent royalty disputes; non-competition restrictions and software copyright cases including under the Digital Millennium Copyright Act.

-His pro bono work also includes trying cases for political asylum seekers in immigration court, and assisting victims of cyber harassment.
+His pro bono work includes trying cases for political asylum seekers in immigration court and assisting victims of cyber harassment.

 John was K&L Gates’ first firm-wide practice group coordinator for intellectual property litigation from 2006-2011.
 Prior to joining K&L Gates, he was the co-chair of and partner in the patent and intellectual property practice group of Testa, Hurwitz & Thibeault, LLP.
 Prior to practicing law, John was an engineer with General Electric’s Aircraft Engine Group.